[WordPress] How to display a site displayed in a subdirectory on the top page

 ⑤ Edit “.htaccess”

-*At this point, you will be able to view the site in both the root directory and subdirectories.
+* At this point, the site should be viewable in both the root directory and subdirectories.

 vi /var/www/html/.htaccess